Free State of Mecklenburg-Strelitz

-The Free State of Mecklenburg-Strelitz (Freistaat Mecklenburg-Strelitz) was a state of the Weimar Republic established in 1918 following the German Revolution which had overthrown the Grand Duchy of Mecklenburg-Strelitz.
-The state lasted until the Nazi Party (NSDAP) came to power in Germany and merged the state with the neighbouring Free State of Mecklenburg-Schwerin to form a united state of Mecklenburg on 1 January, 1934.
+The Free State of Mecklenburg-Strelitz (Freistaat Mecklenburg-Strelitz) was a state of the Weimar Republic.
+It was established in 1918 following the abdication of Grand Duke Frederick Francis IV of the Grand Duchy of Mecklenburg-Strelitz during the German revolution.
+The state lasted until the Nazi Party came to power and merged the state with the neighbouring Free State of Mecklenburg-Schwerin to form a united state of Mecklenburg on 1 January 1934.
+Today it is part of the German states of Mecklenburg-Vorpommern, Brandenburg and Schleswig-Holstein.